-Introducing Slot Filling – the easiest way to build a dialog
+The easiest way to build a dialog for information collection

-We are super excited to introduce the slot filling in API.AI!
-It greatly simplifies building dialogs.
-In fact, you can build a simple parameter collection dialog within a single intent if you’d like!
+Slot filling greatly simplifies building dialogs.
+In fact, you can build a simple parameter collection dialog within a single intent if you'd like!

 Let’s say we want to create an agent for sending messages.
 We’ll need to collect values for the following parameters: “text” and “name”.
 We’ll also want to make sure that we’ve matched all the values correctly, and to give users an opportunity to edit the values.